intellltech/interview-QA/readme.md

 59. ### List different types of libraries in Solidity.

 Deployed Library: Deployed libraries have their own addresses and several other smart contracts can use them.
-Embedded Library: Embedded libraries don’t have their unique address and they are deployed as part of the code of the smart contract that uses them.
+Embedded Library: Embedded libraries don't have their unique address and they are deployed as part of the code of the smart contract that uses them.
     **[⬆ Back to Top](#questions)**

 60. ### What is Decentralized Exchange (DEX)?